2024 Solar Incentives Guide for Lilburn, GA - Tax Credits & Rebates

 When thinking about solar incentives, you likely think of federal incentives first.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
 The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

 The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on when your solar project was undertaken.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives